textpattern/textpattern.github.io/development/index.md

 When plugin ideas aren't conceived quietly in the minds of individuals and built to fruition without a lot of fanfare (a path usually taken when a developer needs the functionality regardless of whether the community does or not), they often begin as a core [feature idea](https://forum.textpattern.com/viewforum.php?id=2) ([a shunned one](https://docs.textpattern.com/development/plugin-vs-core)), or [plugin discussion](https://forum.textpattern.com/viewforum.php?id=13).
 Bouncing plugin ideas off the community first is a good way to gauge whether a plugin idea has merit - the more interest and constructive feedback you get, the more likely the plugin is worth building.

-If you do throw caution to the wind and reinvent the wheel anyway, make sure you're ready to raise the bar.
+If you do throw caution to the wind and reinvent the wheel anyway, make sure you are ready to raise the bar.
 Somebody has to eventually.

 ### 2. Do it the Textpattern way